 - We do not require any copyright transfer, All article will be published with open access under CC BY-NC 4.0 end user license and author will be full copyright holder (Unless specified/transferred to institution) by granting SSE-UK as the publisher.
 Kindly click here for publishing policies.

 - The guest editor should send the article to us as soon as accepted so that we can process typesetting as per our journal final format requirement.
 The issue will be published as per guest editor’s instruction but we require articles prior publication time for copyediting.

 Guest Editor(s) are welcome to suggest any other necessary detail to be included/considered for the special issue.

 All published articles are assigned a DOI.
-To help the journal carry the costs of the DOI registration, SSE-UK charges a fee of £ 1950, for the publication of special issues.
+To help the journal carry the costs of the DOI registration and other administrative matters, SSE-UK charges a fee for the publication of special issues.
 Often, the budget of a conference allows a small sum for such purposes or the publication fee can be covered by a grant from the guest editors’ organizations.
-All other publication costs are carried by the publisher.
-It is not permissible to request a publication fee from the authors whose papers are published in the special issue.

 Interested conference coordinators may contact us for further information regarding special issue publication at firstname.lastname@example.org

 Published Special Issues